cesaraustralia/GeneticRiskIndex/README.md

 ```
 less job_list.txt
 ```

+**⚠  WARNING aws-cli commands can start thousands of containers**

+Be careful to check the contents of your job_list.txt file are what you expect them to be.

 You can also set the job list, as long as you only include taxa that have been output by the R job previously: